-In this paper, we propose an economic theory of household decision-making that links these questions.
-We develop a dynamic overlapping-generations model where households choose between investing in education, which increases subsequent income, and investing in durables, which increases observable wealth (a signal of 'social status') and thus increases the probability of finding a high-income marriage partner.
+We develop a dynamic overlapping-generations model where households choose between investing in education, which increases subsequent income, and investing in durables, which increases observable wealth (a signal of 'social status') and thus increases the probability of finding a highincome marriage partner.
 We show that the steady state distribution of household durable expenditures in this model exhibits natural clusters, which may be interpreted as 'classes'.
-Furthermore, we show that certain households - viz. those in the lowest class - may be unable to take advantage of either the labour market (via education) or the marriage market (via durables), offering a new perspective on long-term poverty.
-Our theoretical predictions are consistent with empirical findings obtained using a mixture model of durable ownership on Indian National Sample Survey data (1993-94 to 2004-05).
+Furthermore, we show that certain households - viz. those in the lowest class (i.e., in relative poverty) - may be unable to take advantage of either the labour market (via education) or the marriage market (via durables), offering a new perspective on long-term poverty.